Parathas are a very popular meal in Punjabi households

 Stuffed parathas are made cooked in the same way as plain parathas but the filling has to be carefully roller-pinned so it does not fall out of the edges.

-Once cooked, parathas are frequently enjoyed with fresh yogurt, pickle (usually mango) or simply a knob of butter on the top of a fresh hot paratha.
+Once cooked, parathas are frequently enjoyed with fresh yoghurt, pickle (usually mango) or simply a knob of butter on the top of a fresh hot paratha.

 Some households do have them with meat or vegetable curries too, such as keema and cholay.
 Another recipe is the addition of sugar to the butter when making the paratha layers, a common style of paratha for young children.